 The Committee reports that City staff has been responsive to information requests and guidance as such requests have been made.

 Committee members would like a more prospective review of public safety issues to be able to make recommendations to Council before any decisions are made.
+The Committee is a dedicated group that comprises subject matter experts within their fields and has the expertise needed to give Council advice and recommendations on public safety issues.
+Members are eager to share their knowledge with Council to help with decision making.

 Public Safety Sales Tax expenditures have been extensively reviewed by the committee and the committee finds such expenditures have been made in accordance with the Ordinance establishing the parameters for such expenditures.
-In the Committee's judgment, the Police Department is successfully moving toward implementing Community Policing concepts.
+In the Committee's judgment, the Police Department is successfully implementing Community Policing concepts.

-Looking Forward to Fiscal Year Ending 2017
+Looking Forward to Fiscal Year Ending 2018